ing-bank/ingenious-doc/docs/globalDataSheet.md

 === "Examples"

-    Below are sample Test Case and generated report on how to use **storeInGlobalDataSheet** action
+    Below is a sample Test Case and generated report on how to use **storeInGlobalDataSheet** action

     **Sample Test Case:**